-Use this utility only in Windows[®] 95, Windows[®] 98 and Windows NT[®] 4.0.
+Use this utility only in Windows® 95, Windows® 98 and Windows NT® 4.0.

 To install the utility, insert the CD (included in the system board package) into a CD-ROM drive.
 The autorun screen will appear.
-Click the Hardware Doctor button to install the utility.
+Double-click the Hardware Doctor icon to install the utility.
 After installing the utility, the screen below will appear.